Pipeline

 Clinical Trials

-AN2 Therapeutics is committed to addressing the challenges of infectious diseases and improving global human health.
+AN2 Therapeutics is committed to addressing the challenges of infectious and other diseases and improving global human health.
 Successful clinical trials are required to gain regulatory approval for new medications to advance patient care and may be required to support any approved products.

 For information on AN2 Therapeutics clinical trials that may be recruiting, search AN2 Therapeutics at www.clinicaltrials.gov